WPManageNinja/fluent-smtp/readme.txt

 = I found a bug, where I can report? =

 Please <a href="https://wpmanageninja.com/support-tickets/">submit an issue in our support portal</a>.
-If you ware a developer please <a href="https://github.com/WPManageNinja/fluent-smtp">create a github issue</a>.
+If you are a developer please <a href="https://github.com/WPManageNinja/fluent-smtp">create a github issue</a>.

 == Screenshots ==
 1. FluentSMTP Dashboard